Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$

 \section{Abstract}

 We investigate quantum transport in micrometer-sized single crystals of Bi$_4$Br$_4$, a material predicted to be a second-order topological insulator.
-1D topological states with long phase coherence times are revealed via the modulation of quantum interferences with magnetic field and gate voltage.
-In particular, we demonstrate the existence of Aharanov-Bohm interference between 1D ballistic states several micrometers long, that we identify as phase-coherent hinge modes on neighbouring step edges at the crystal surface.
-These Aharanov-Bohm interferences are made possible by a disordered phase-coherent contact region, the existence of which is confirmed by STEM/EDX imaging of FIB lamellae.
+1D topological states with long phase coherence times are revealed via the modulation of quantum {interference} with magnetic field and gate voltage.
+In particular, we demonstrate the existence of Aharonov-Bohm interference between 1D ballistic states several micrometers long, that we identify as phase-coherent hinge modes on neighboring step edges at the crystal surface.
+These Aharonov-Bohm {oscillations} are made possible by a disordered phase-coherent contact region, the existence of which is confirmed by scanning transmission electron microscopy combined with energy-dispersive X-ray spectroscopy (STEM-EDX) of FIB lamellae.
 Their coherent nature modulates the transmission of the 1D edge states, leading to weak antilocalization and universal conductance fluctuations with surprisingly large characteristic fields and a strongly anisotropic behavior.
-These complementary experimental results provide a comprehensive, coherent description of quantum transport in Bi$_4$Br$_4$, and establishes the material as belonging to the class of second-order topological insulators with topologically protected 1D ballistic states.
+These complementary experimental results provide a comprehensive, coherent description of quantum transport in Bi$_4$Br$_4$, and establish the material as {a second-order topological insulator} with topologically protected 1D ballistic states.